okjulian/graphql.wtf/content/episodes/43-schema-or-code-first-graphql.md

 });
 ```

 After the launch of GraphQL Tools, SDL-first soon became a popular way to define schemas.
-You can see from both examples that SDL-first is appears to be more appealing because you write less verbose code to generate a schema, connect resolvers, and make executable.
+You can see from both examples that SDL-first appears to be more appealing because you write less verbose code to generate a schema, connect resolvers, and make executable.

+SDL-first remains a popular choice today, and this is due to most of the "getting started" tutorials for almost every GraphQL server framework uses it.

+---

 If we wanted to expand on our SDL we can update our `typeDefs` value to include some new types, and write those using the SDL: